-Unless you have a job that requires you to use Excel, you may not even know how they work.
+Unless you have a job that requires you to use Excel, you may not even know how spreadsheets work.

 That’s why I abandoned my traditional spreadsheet budget several years ago.
-After trying in vain to find a simplified approach to tracking my spending, I decided that spreadsheets were for nerds.
+After trying in vain to find a simplified approach to tracking my spending, I decided that spreadsheets weren’t for me.
 They made budgeting a time-intensive activity and something I avoided doing.
 Then I found Tiller.

-Here’s what you need to know about my experience with Tiller: the good, the bad, and everything in between.
+Here’s what you need to know about Tiller: the good, the bad, and everything in between.

 What is Tiller Money?